grafana/agent/docs/sources/flow/setup/configure/configure-kubernetes.md

 ---
-description: Learn how to configure Grafana Agent on Kubernetes
+description: Learn how to configure Grafana Agent in flow mode on Kubernetes
-title: Configure Grafana Agent on Kubernetes
+title: Configure Grafana Agent in flow mode on Kubernetes
 menuTitle: Kubernetes
 weight: 200
 ---